 To become a Henselmans Certified Personal Trainer, you need to have experience creating fitness programs.
-You therefore have to upload 2 full programs at some point during the exam.
+You therefore have to upload a full program at some point during the exam.
 The programs should include everything a client would need to get started to achieve their goals.
-We recommend that you create 1 program for yourself and 1 program for someone you know in person.
-This can be a friend or family member, but in principle you can create programs for any 2 individuals, including any current Personal Training or other clients, if you already have those.
-If you cannot find anyone, let us know and we will pair you up with a course member or a volunteer.
-Essentially, you'll mock-coach them for the duration of the course.
+The program can be for yourself or for one of your clients.

-Concretely, you'll need to implement the learning objectives provided at the end of most modules to yourself and your mock client.
+Concretely, you'll need to implement the learning objectives provided at the end of most modules in this program.
 For example, for the Energy module you'll need to calculate the person's energy expenditure and target energy intake and for the Exercise Selection module, you'll need to recommend which exercises the person should do.
-Module by module, you will create an entire fitness program for the person and yourself this way.
+Module by module, you will create an entire fitness program for your subject this way.